June 30, 2019 /

 2) Birth certificate (original or certified copy);

-3) Evidence of the termination of any previous marriage if applicable (e.g., final divorce decree, annulment decree, or death certificate of former spouse).
-If you are a female whose previous marriage was terminated within the last 300 days, you must obtain a waiver from the Italian District Attorney’s Office (Procura della Repubblica presso il tribunale) at the court in the city where the new marriage will be performed.
+3) Evidence of the termination of previous marriage if applicable (e.g., final divorce decree, annulment decree, or death certificate of former spouse).
+Women whose previous marriage terminated within the last 300 days must obtain a waiver from the Italian District Attorney’s Office (in Italian Procura della Repubblica presso il Tribunale) at the court in the town where the new marriage will be performed.
 The waiver is issued upon presentation of medical evidence that you are not pregnant.
 Your wedding planner will help you to start this procedure with local authorities.

-A religious ceremony performed by non-Roman Catholic clergy requires that a civil ceremony be performed prior to the religious one to ensure the legality of the marriage.
+A religious ceremony performed by the non-Roman Catholic clergy requires that a civil ceremony be completed before the religious one to ensure the legality of the marriage.
 If you are planning this type of religious ceremony, you will need to consult your religious referent in the place you live.

-Please Note that in Italy in order to give the validity to all foreign documents such as birth certificate, divorce decree, etc. they must be legalized for use in Italy and must be translated into Italian.
+Please note that in Italy, to give the validity to all foreign documents such as birth certificate, divorce decree, etc. they must be legalized for use in Italy and must be translated into Italian.

-Please note that you may need several days to complete all of the procedures therefore you should plan everything ahead.
-The timing will vary depending on the number of marriages the town hall chosen by you have to perform and last but not least: waiting lists are not uncommon, so you should evaluate with your wedding planner the timing, the perfect place where to get married in Italy.Contact us
+Please note that you may need several days to complete all of the procedures; therefore, you should plan everything in time.
+The timing will vary depending on the number of marriages the town hall chosen by you have to perform, and last.
+Still not least: waiting lists are not uncommon, so you should evaluate with your destination wedding planner the timing and the perfect place where to get married in Italy accordingly to your desires.Contact us